willow-ahrens/FinchBenchmarks/README.md

 # Installation

-1. First install cmake, gcc, g++, python, python3, and git.
+1. First install cmake, gcc, g++, Python, Python3, and git.
 Results were originally collected using gcc 7.5.0, however a more modern version should work.
 The gcc compiler only affects TACO and OpenCV, not Finch.

-2. Run the `build.sh` script to download julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).
+2. Run the `build.sh` script to download Julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).